 - Grease and line a 20cm square tin with baking paper.

-- Melt the spread, sugar and syrup in a large saucepan, stirring often.
+- Melt 170g dairy free spread, 175g brown sugar and 125g golden syrup in a large saucepan, stirring often.

-- Remove from the heat and add the oats and sultanas.
+- Remove from the heat and add the 340g oats and 200g sultanas.
 Stir well.

 - Place in the prepared tin and pat down until the top is smooth.
 Make sure you press it into the corners.

 - Bake for 20-25 minutes or until the top is turning golden brown.
 It doesn't matter if it's not completely set as it will firm up as it cools in the tin.